 - •Anatomy Cutaneous abscesses can be found on any area of the body but most commonly occur on the extremities, buttocks and in the axilla.
-Abscesses on areas that are more anatomically challenging such as the face, hands and anal area may represent areas that require more specific expertise to manage. - •Diagnosis A localized area that is erythematous, tender, fluctuant and indurated likely represents a cutaneous abscess and may be a candidate for I&D. If after physical examination, it remains unclear as to whether or not the presenting mass is an abscess, clinicians can further delineate the problem using other tools. - •Needle aspiration This should never be done or thought of as a definitive treatment for a cutaneous abscess; rather it can be performed to confirm the presence of pus in a wound prior to a formal I&D - •Ultrasound can be used as an adjunct to aid in the diagnosis of an abscess that is not completely clinically apparent. - •CT or MR are also adjuncts for imaging in select cases where size, location, or other clinical questions may warrant advanced imaging.
+Abscesses on areas that are more anatomically challenging such as the face, hands and anal area may represent areas that require more specific expertise to manage. - •Diagnosis A localized area that is erythematous, tender, fluctuant and indurated likely represents a cutaneous abscess and may be a candidate for I&D. After physical examination, if it remains unclear if the presenting condition is an abscess, clinicians can further delineate the problem using other tools. - •Needle aspiration This should rarely be considered a definitive treatment for a cutaneous abscess; rather it can be performed to confirm the presence of pus in an area prior to a formal I&D - •Ultrasound can be used as an adjunct to aid in the diagnosis of an abscess that is not completely clinically apparent. - •CT or MR are also adjuncts for imaging in select cases where size, location, or other clinical questions may warrant advanced imaging.